orange-cloudfoundry/gobis/README.md

   methods: []
   # Set to true to not check ssl certificates from upstream (not recommended)
   insecure_skip_verify: false
+  # Set to true to see errors on web page when there is a panic error on gobis
+  show_error: false
   # It was made to pass arbitrary params to use it after in gobis middlewares
   # Here you can set cors parameters for cors middleware (see doc relative to middlewares)
   extra_params: